How to Become a Physiotherapist: A Step-by-Step Guide

 How much does a physiotherapist earn?

-According to PayScale, the average annual physiotherapist salary in Australia is around $70,000 to $100,000 AUD.
+The average annual physiotherapist salary in Australia ranges between $85,000 to $100,000 AUD.
 Entry-level physiotherapists can expect to earn around $60,000 AUD per year, while experienced professionals with advanced qualifications and expertise can earn significantly higher salaries.

 Six main specialisations in physiotherapy